 Average conveyancing fees vary between states and territories.
 Conveyancing costs for buying a house differ from the conveyancing cost for selling.
-Of course if you’re buying and selling, there will be two lots of fees.
+Of course, if you’re buying and selling, there will be two lots of fees.

 There are a few reasons for the discrepancy.
 The conveyancing cost covers both the professional service fee and any searches that need to be done.
 These vary for a number of reasons, including:

-- Between buyer and seller
+- Circumstances of the buyer and seller

 - If your property is strata or community title

-Some conveyancers also charge additional costs for anything that falls outside the very narrow definition of a ‘standard conveyance’, while others roll all their services into a single fee.
+Some conveyancers also charge additional costs for anything that falls outside the narrow definition of a ‘standard conveyance’, while others roll all their services into a single fee.
 That cut price fee may not end up cheaper in the long run.